Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

  $e_{total} = \frac{Zmed_{wire}^\infty - Zmed_{lumped}^{short}}{Zmed_{wire}^\infty}$

-Here, $Z_{\text{med\_wire}}^{\infty} (\Omega)$ represents the clamp-on reading obtained with the turbine grounding and the horizontal electrode positioned at a considerable distance, ensuring negligible mutual couplings between these elements.
-Conversely, $Z_{\text{med\_lumped}}^{\text{short}} (\Omega)$ is the clamp-on reading obtained with the turbine grounding and the horizontal electrode separated by a smaller distance $s$, with the horizontal electrode represented by two semi-spherical electrodes spaced to avoid mutual influence.
+Here, $Z_med_{wire}^\infty (\Omega)$ represents the clamp-on reading obtained with the turbine grounding and the horizontal electrode positioned at a considerable distance, ensuring negligible mutual couplings between these elements.
+Conversely, $Zmed_{lumped}}^{short} (\Omega)$ is the clamp-on reading obtained with the turbine grounding and the horizontal electrode separated by a smaller distance $s$, with the horizontal electrode represented by two semi-spherical electrodes spaced to avoid mutual influence.
 For a single lumped parameter cell representing the horizontal electrode, each semi-spherical electrode is designed to have twice its grounding resistance.

 Subsequently, the parameter $k$ is computed using the formula: